 The MJ gas and condensate field was discovered in May 2013.
 Following the discovery well, three (3) appraisal wells have been drilled.
 The MJ-1 well was drilled to a water depth of 1,024 metres and to a total depth of 4,509 metres exploring the prospectivity of a Mesozoic Synrift Clastic reservoir lying over 2,000 metres below the already producing reservoirs in the D1 D3 gas fields.
-The appraisal program for the MJ field commenced with the drilling of MJ-A1 and MJ-A2 appraisal wells.
-The drilling of MJ-A1, located in the western fault block on the field, was completed in January 2014 and technical evaluation suggested a gross pay interval of one-hundred-thirty (130) meters and pre-drill expectations were largely confirmed.
+The appraisal program for the MJ field included the drilling of MJ-A1, MJ-A2 and MJ-A3 appraisal wells.
+The drilling of MJ-A1, located in the western fault block on the field, was completed in January 2014 and technical evaluation suggested a gross pay interval of 130 meters and pre-drill expectations were largely confirmed.
 The drilling of MJ-A2, located to target the eastern fault block on the field, was completed in June 2014 and encountered high quality reservoir, similar to the quality and age of the hydrocarbon bearing sections found in MJ-1 and MJ-A1, but the targeted section was wet.
 Drilling of the third appraisal well, MJ-A3, was completed in the third quarter of Fiscal 2015.
-The well encountered hydrocarbon at the zone of interest; however, the zone was thinner than expected.
-Further appraisal of the MJ field is under evaluation.
+The MJ-A3 well encountered hydrocarbon at the zone of interest; however, the zone was thinner than expected.
 In Fiscal 2017, the D6 contractor group declared commerciality on the MJ discovery.
-In Fiscal 2018, the contractor group intends to submit a development plan for the MJ field for government approval.
 The MJ field development project envisages seven (7) subsea wells tied back to an FPSO, with the natural gas to be pipelined to the DWPLEM.
 Peak production is targeted at rates of approximately 35 MMcf/d (net) of natural gas plus 2,400 bbl/d (net) of condensate.
+In February 2018, the field development plan for the MJ discovery in the D6 Block was approved by the GOI, with start-up of the project projected for 2022.